tstansberry/MKS21X-FinalProject/README.md

 Timothy- Switched routes to web-scraping instead of API.
 Got Jsoup (jar library) working.
 Connected scraper to dictionary.com, was able to pull all of its html.<br />
 Vishwaa- Made some progress with JSON integration.
 Found an alternative to using API from the documentation.
 Used swagger-codegen.jar to create JAVA files to access and use the API.
 # January 7th
-Timothy- Finally able to isolate the specific definition element that we needed... converting it into a string (after much trial and error).
+Timothy- Finally able to isolate the specific definition element that we needed... converting it into a string (after much trial and error). <br />
 Vishwaa-